arangodb/feed/README.md

  - `numberFields`: number of payload fields to generate, the randomly generated string data is distributed across that many fields called `payload0`, `payload1` and so on (default: `1`)
+ - `useAql`: If set to `true`, any CRUD operation (create, replace, update, delete) will be executed through AQL queries instead of using the regular document HTTP API (default: `false`)

 The following are for edge collections to produce random `_from` and `_to` values.
 Do not use them in actual graph insertion commands: